drupol/master-thesis/src/thesis/2-reproducibility.typ

 In this section we will explore the sources of non-determinism in software builds and usage.
 The list is not exhaustive, it just includes the most common sources of non-determinism.
-The list is created from @abs-2104-06020's paper and information of the @ReproducibleBuildsOrg project, a website aiming at improving reproducible builds in software development.
+The list is created from @abs-2104-06020's paper and information of the @ReproducibleBuildsOrg project, a global initiative aiming at improving reproducible builds in software development.

 ==== Randomness